 First ask yourself what are my needs?
-What would make you feel better right now?
+What would make you feel more positive right now?
 What is something that your brain and body need from you today?
-When you neglect these very basic and primal needs, due to money or guilt, you’re not serving others or yourself.
+When you neglect these very basic and primal needs, due to money or guilt, you're not serving others or yourself.
 A few minutes a day, just for you, can make a huge change in your well-being.

 - Make that doctors or dentist appointment you've been neglecting.

 - Go for a walk or enjoy your favorite workout if your body needs some movement.
 Any sort of exercise will release endorphins, your body will thank you and it clears your head which is very important for feeling relaxed and revitalized.

 - Connect with someone you care about.
 Call them, make plans with a friend or relative, or email someone you've wanted to reconnect with.